erkexzcx/rrmultivoice/README.md

 ### Note about hard links

+Why hard links?

+This application swaps hard links to original sounds locations.
+It monitors the process that plays these sounds and once sound has been played - it immediatelly swaps it with a other one, so next time it is played - you will hear a different voice line.
+Using hard links is basically a way to save space and avoid creating a file copy.

 Explanation of what is hard link:

 _A hard link is a reference or pointer to a file's physical location on a disk, similar to a shortcut, but within the file system itself.
 Unlike a shortcut, a hard link is indistinguishable from the original file and has the same inode (the data structure in a Unix-style file system that describes a filesystem object such as a file or a directory).
 This means that even if you delete the original file, the hard link will still contain the file's data._